lubusIN/wordcamp-dashboard-widget/README.md

 **About LUBUS**
 ---------------
-LUBUS is a WordPress & Laravel agency based in Mumbai.
-More about us could be found here [on our website](http://lubus.in).
+[LUBUS](http://lubus.in) is a WordPress & Laravel agency based in Mumbai.

 **License**
 -----------